dubar-jeremy/checkout-page-master/README.md

 ![screenshot](https://user-images.githubusercontent.com/16707738/92399059-5716eb00-f132-11ea-8b14-bcacdc8ec97b.png)

 I completed this challenge in december 2020.
-Pretty simple HTML / CSS project that's why I decided to learn javascript and add some features to it.
+Then I've learnt javascrip at school and I decided to add my own features to practice it.

 ### Built With